Partygate: 9 December onwards

-BBC News reported on 9 December 2021 that that they understood Jack Doyle, the deputy Downing Street Director of Communications at the time, attended the event on 18 December, gave a speech, and handed out awards at the function.
+BBC News reported on 9 December 2021 that Jack Doyle, the deputy Downing Street Director of Communications at the time, attended the event on 18 December, gave a speech, and handed out awards at the function.
 On 10 December, the government's Chief Whip Mark Spencer said that the event had been a "meeting", rather than a social gathering.

 On 11 December, reports emerged that two dozen HM Treasury staff gathered for drinks on 25 November 2020 to celebrate Chancellor Rishi Sunak's Autumn Spending Review.
 On 12 December, Downing Street confirmed that Johnson "briefly" took part in a virtual Christmas quiz held at the venue on 15 December 2020 after the Sunday Mirror published a picture of him participating via his computer in the event, in a room with two other people.
 Downing Street said he was there to thank staff for their work during the pandemic and that the event was a "virtual" one, while Johnson himself responded that he "certainly broke no rules".

 The Department for Work and Pensions (DWP) also confirmed that staff working past normal employment hours drank alcohol and ate takeaway "late into the night" on a number of occasions during COVID restrictions after this was reported by the Sunday Mirror.
-A DWP spokesman said: "The team regularly worked late into the evening and on a number of occasions they ate takeaway food and drank some alcohol".

-Northern Ireland First Minister, Paul Givan, and his deputy Michelle O'Neill, said that the controversy had damaged the public health message in Northern Ireland.
-On 12 December, The Independent reported that senior police officers feared people would be less likely to comply with any new COVID restrictions because of the controversy.
+Northern Ireland First Minister, Paul Givan, and his deputy Michelle O'Neill, said the controversy had damaged the public health message in Northern Ireland.
+On 12 December, The Independent reported that senior police officers feared people would be less likely to comply with any new restrictions because of the controversy.
 The news website said they had gathered anecdotal evidence of terse exchanges between police officers and members of the public in early December 2020.